philemonnwanne/projects/mini-project/readme.md

 You will be asked to choose a password, choose a password that you can remember but you might have to change it later

-Despite the previous step, The default root password is blank (i.e., an empty string), not root.
-So you can just log in usinh:
+Despite the previous step, the default root password is blank (i.e. an empty string), not root.
+So you can just log in using:

 ```
 mysql -u root